SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/process variants/readme.md

 iii.
 Choose the option for Version as “Editable” <br>
 iv.
 Give a different project name Variants APAC - Variant Management followed by your test user number (say for example, Variants APAC - Variant Management01) and description if required <br>
 v.
 Click on “Save as New Project” <br>
 vi.
-A new project is saved now. </ul><br>
+A new project is saved now. ><br>
 vii.Go to Settings -> Dependencies -> Others tab -> Add -> Add a Business Process Project Dependency <br>
-viii.Add your template project which you created in previous step <br>
+viii.Add your template project which you created in previous step <br></ul

 ### Create Process Variant
 a.
 Click on your Variant Management project <br>